dermotduffy/hass-motioneye/README.md

   Assistant.
 If this option is disabled, no motion detected or file stored events will be generated unless the webhooks are manually configured.
-* **Overwrite unrecognized webhooks** [default=`False`]: Whether or not to overwrite webhooks that are already configured and are not recognized as belonging to this integration.
+* **Overwrite unrecognized webhooks** [default=`False`]: Whether or not to overwrite webhooks that are already configured and are not recognized as belonging to this integration (web hooks are deemed to belong to this integration if they contain `src=hass-motioneye` in the query string).

 ## Usage